MLHale/nebraska-gencyber-modules/2021/building_an_iot_device/README.md

 __Data hiding__ is also important to prevent internal data in the service from being released outside of the `service invocation`.
 Local data remains hidden, while `interfaces` expose only what the service wants to release (for instance to `IFTTT`).
 This also relates to __minimization__ because services can turn ports and other access off except for the specific interfaces it wants to leave open for other services to use.

-### Additional Resources
-For more information, investigate the following.

-* [Littlebits](http://littlebits.cc/how-it-works) - Overview of concepts and available bits

 ## Lead Author

 - Matt Hale